brycewc/bookmarklet-sync-from-github/README.md

 # Bookmarklet Sync from GitHub

-A Chromium extension to syncs bookmarklets from a GitHub repository of JavaScript files to your browser favorites bar.
+A Chromium extension to creates bookmarklets from a GitHub repository of JavaScript files in your browser favorites bar.
 Originally created from [yeger00/marklet-hub](https://github.com/yeger00/marklet-hub) - updated the process of converting the JavaScript to bookmarklet code to use the same process as [bookmarkletify](https://marketplace.visualstudio.com/items?itemName=saasan.bookmarkletify).

 ## Installation Instructions